 Big numbers (and names) are irrelevant

 Many submissions make great play of the financial value of their clients or cases.
 Others seek reflected glory in acting for big names.
 Yet these have little effect on the judges.
-Tell us what makes your case unusual, complex or novel.
+Tell us what makes your case unusual, complex or how it changes practice or law.
 Don’t simply name-drop celebrity connections.

 Provide evidence; don’t merely assert